Skip to main content

 The Credible Extension configures your IDE workspace with everything the agent needs for semantic modeling:

-• Credible-Modeling MCP server — A project-scoped MCP server that gives the agent access to your data warehouse metadata, so it can discover tables, suggest modeling approaches, and look up Malloy syntax
+• Credible-Modeling MCP server — An environment-scoped MCP server that gives the agent access to your data warehouse metadata, so it can discover tables, suggest modeling approaches, and look up Malloy syntax

 • Modeling skills — Slash commands (e.g., /malloy-model, /malloy-discover, /credible-publish) that guide the agent through common workflows.
 The agent uses these automatically based on context